tawneeh/tawnees-tap-house-2/README.md

 ## 📋 Description

-This application will allow a user to keep track of the kegs in their tap house.
+This application will allow a user to keep track of the kegs in their tap house using React and Redux.
 New kegs can be added with the number of pints left tracked.
 Keg details will also be available.

 ## ⚙️ Setup/Installation Requirements